studiokeywi/play/konami/README.md

       const payload = () => alert('You did it!');
       const { load } = buildKonami({ payload });

-      // Use the load() to begin Konami Code detection on the current page document.querySelector('#konami').addEventListener('click', () => {
+      // Use load() to begin Konami Code detection on the current page document.querySelector('#konami').addEventListener('click', () => {
         load();
       });